gabsfava/gabsfava/README.md

 ### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A little more about me...

-- 💼 Data Platform Engineer at [Ab-Inbev](https://www.ab-inbev.com/) 🍻
+- 💻 Data Platform Engineer at [Ab-Inbev](https://www.ab-inbev.com/) 🍻

-- 📖 I graduated in Computer Engineering from the [Federal University of Espirito Santo](https://www.ufes.br/)
+- 📖 Graduated in Computer Engineering from the [Federal University of Espirito Santo](https://www.ufes.br/)

 - 🖤 I love designing data solutions and learning about new technologies